 Once you’ve opened the Selection tool, you’ll need to click on the Color Fill option within the bottom control panel that appears.
 The Color Fill tool is on the bottom right and has a paint bucket icon.

-5. Click on elements you want to recolor
+5. Click on elements you want to change the color of

 Here is where things get fun and interesting.

 It’s important to remember that the Color Fill tool is layer specific.
 It will respond based on the layer you have selected.
-This means that if one of your elements isn’t on that layer, it won’t recolor it.
+This means that if one of your elements isn’t on that layer, it won’t change the color of it.

-To use the Color Fill tool, all you need to do is click on your elements.
-This will apply your color to them.
+To use the Color Fill tool, all you need to do is tap on your elements.
+This will apply your new color to them.

-As you recolor your elements, you can click on your outlines to solely recolor your outlines.
+As you recolor your elements, you can tap on your outlines to solely recolor your outlines.

 The Color Fill tool works similarly to the color drop option in this way.

 But, keep in mind that it’s LAYER SPECIFIC!
 Did I say that loud enough?
-If you click on something that isn’t on your selected layer, it will likely fill your canvas with color, using any elements that ARE on your selected layer as a barrier.
+If you tap on something that isn’t on your selected layer, it will likely fill your whole canvas with color, using any elements that ARE on your selected layer as a barrier.

 This can get tricky to explain, so the best thing to do is experiment with it.
 See what happens when you click on various elements and add various colors to your work.